Waterloo Battlefield – Belgium

 Local Transportation

-If you prefer a guided experience, consider joining a guided tour led by knowledgeable experts who can provide insights into the historical significance of various sites within the battlefield.
+Once at the battlefield, explore on foot.
+The area is well-marked with signs and walking paths.
+For a deeper understanding, consider joining a guided tour led by experts who can provide insights into the historical significance of various sites.

 Summary of Facts

-- The Battle of Waterloo took place on June 18, 1815, and marked the final defeat of Napoleon Bonaparte.
+- The Battle of Waterloo occurred on June 18, 1815, marking Napoleon’s final defeat.

 - The Lion’s Mound offers a panoramic view of the battlefield.

-- Hougoumont Farm played a crucial role in the battle.
+- Hougoumont Farm was a key defensive position during the battle.

 - The Visitor Center and Museum provide interactive exhibits and multimedia presentations.